Sable Island horse: Study and preservation

 Beginning in the mid-1980s, long term studies were begun of the Sable Island herds, and by the mid-2000s, most horses living on the island had documented histories.
 In 2007, a genetic analysis of the Sable Island herd was performed.
 It was concluded that these horses were genetically similar to multipurpose and light draft breeds found in eastern mainland Canada, with differences probably created by natural selection and genetic drift.
-However, the researchers also stated that Sable Island horses had genetically "diverged enough from other breeds to deserve special attention by conservation interest groups," and that the loss of the Sable Island horses would be more damaging to the genetic diversity of the Canadian horse population than the loss of any other breed.
+However, the researchers also stated that Sable Island horses had genetically "diverged enough from other breeds to deserve special attention by conservation interest groups", and that the loss of the Sable Island horses would be more damaging to the genetic diversity of the Canadian horse population than the loss of any other breed.
 Genetic erosion is a possibility within the Sable Island population, due to the small number of horses.
 In a study of mitochondrial DNA published in 2012, the Sable Island horse was found to be the least genetically diverse of the 24 horse populations studied, which included horse and pony breeds as well as feral populations from North America and Europe.
 A 2014 study by Parks Canada stated that the horses were under threat from their low numbers, excessive inbreeding and extreme weather due to global warming.

-In 2008, the Nova Scotia Legislature declared the Sable Island Horse as one of the provincial symbols, making them the official horse of Nova Scotia.
+In 2008, the Nova Scotia Legislature declared the Sable Island Horse as one of the official provincial symbols, making them the official horse of Nova Scotia.
 In 2011, the Canadian government created the Sable Island National Park Reserve, which allows further protection of the island and horses.
 Aside from the island, until 2019, Sable Island Horses lived only at the Shubenacadie Wildlife Park in Shubenacadie, Nova Scotia.
 It maintained descendants of Sable Island Ponies removed from the island in the 1950s by the Canadian Department of Transport.
 The last remaining horse was euthanized in September 2019.
 Nonetheless, some continue to view the horses as an invasive species which is not suitable in a protected region where ecological integrity should be preserved according to the National Parks Act.

 A study published in 2019 found that the Sable Island horses had about three times the level of parasite eggs in their fecal material than domesticated horses, averaging 1500 eggs per gram.
 These included a parasitic lungworm that caused respiratory diseases; the horses also suffered from reproductive diseases.
 Necropsies of carcasses inspected in 2017 and 2018 showed that young horses died of starvation and hypothermia, particularly during extreme winters, as they would not have a sufficient reserve of body fat and suitable vegetation is sparse on the island during winter.
 Adults died of other causes.
 These results confirmed a similar study from 1972.
 The study also found that these horses incidentally consume significant quantities of sand, which gradually wears down their teeth and blocks their gastrointestinal tract.

 Typical mortality rates are about 1% annually; during a harsh 2017 spring, the mortality rate was 10%.